 I wonder, why there was no promotion for Marlboro or any mention of cigarettes?
 I guess it is easier to sell Coke and tyres than to sell cigarettes these days.
 These sugar daddies sure know how to roll in the dirt and make it look appealing, Ford vs. Ferrari is full of scenes that come out once in a while to surprise you and then the movie goes into an exposition overdrive and then some more.

-Going beyond the obvious cliches, it was enjoyable for the race scenes which made up for all the shortcomings and the little surprise in the end I did not see coming.
+Going beyond the obvious cliches, it was enjoyable for the race scenes and the little surprise in the end I did not see coming.
 It is a movie that is more about the actors than anything else, a set piece, a star vehicle and sometimes what felt like one long advertisement.
 IC cars might not be around for too long and the mourning process has already begun.
 Bring back the good ol' times with thunky machines and muscled men but please, stick a cigarette in one for the next time or some real coke.